simonsobs/so_pysm_models/docs/models.rst

 **Primary and lensed CMB**
 The convergence map is used to lens a Gaussian realization of the unlensed primary CMB, which is then read into PySM as the primary lensed CMB through the `PrecomputedAlms class <https://so-pysm-models.readthedocs.io/en/latest/api/so_pysm_models.PrecomputedAlms.html#so_pysm_models.PrecomputedAlms>`_.
-The primary CMB is obtained from parameters that match the Websky simulation, namely A_s = 2.022e-9, tau = 0.055, and all other parameters set to the websky values above.
+The primary CMB is obtained from parameters that match the Websky simulation, namely A_s = 2.022e-9, tau = 0.055, and all other parameters set to the websky values above, see `the code <https://github.com/ajvanengelen/webskylensing/blob/master/py/get_cmb_powerspectra.py>`_, values not explicitely set are equal to the CAMB default, for example :math:`N_{eff}=3.046` .
 The CAR maps (where the lens remapping is done) have 1 arcminute resolution.

 The theoretical power spectra for the unlensed and lensed CMB are available here https://github.com/ajvanengelen/webskylensing/tree/master/data.
 Each is a numpy array of shape `(3, 3, N_l)`, giving the theory power spectrum C_l's in the order ((TT, TE, TB), (ET, EE, EB), (BT, BE, BB)) in units of uK_CMB^2.
 They are obtained from the `get_cmb_powerspecta.websky_cmb_spectra` routine in that repository, which serves as a wrapper to CAMB.